Good as Hell

-"Good as Hell" is a song recorded by the American singer and rapper Lizzo.
+"Good as Hell" is a song recorded by American rapper and singer Lizzo.
 Written by Lizzo and producer Ricky Reed, it was released on March 8, 2016, by Atlantic Records and Nice Life Recording Company as the lead single from her first extended play, Coconut Oil, and subsequently was the namesake for her 2017 Good as Hell Tour.
 It was re-released in 2019 as a radio single, when it became a sleeper hit like her first hit, "Truth Hurts".
+The song was later included as a bonus track on the super deluxe edition of her third studio album, Cuz I Love You (2019), alongside its remix.

 Following her performance of "Good as Hell" at the 2019 MTV Video Music Awards, it entered the US Billboard Hot 100, later reaching number three in November 2019 and the top ten in several other countries, including Australia, Canada, Belgium, New Zealand and the UK.
 Two music videos were released for the song; the first was set in a hair salon in 2016, and the second sees her playing in the marching band at Southern University for homecoming week in 2019.
 The single has received a 5× Platinum certification by the Recording Industry Association of America (RIAA).